I inform the House that Mr Speaker has selected the amendment in the name of the Prime Minister.

 Leaving the EU is DEFRA’s biggest focus, as it is the Whitehall Department most affected by the EU, but alongside this, the day-to-day work of DEFRA continues to focus on achieving the right conditions for a thriving rural economy.
 Although much of rural policy is devolved, in August 2015 we published the rural productivity plan for England to set the right conditions for businesses in rural areas in England to prosper and grow.
 Across the board, Government policies will help rural communities: having an industrial strategy that works for all areas; delivering 3 million apprenticeship starts in England by 2020, including trebling the number in food, farming and agri-tech; and building more homes and providing better access to services.

 My right hon.
 Friend is making an important point.
-Does she believe, as I do, that the huge opportunities for rural diversification will strengthen our rural economies and rural communities?
-Not the least of those opportunities are the outdoor recreation and other activities, which can create meaningful experiences for people, that will help the rural economy, as well as physical health and wellbeing?
+Does she believe, as I do, that the huge opportunities for rural diversification will strengthen our rural economies and communities?
+Not the least of those opportunities are outdoor recreation and other activities, which can create meaningful experiences for people, that will help the rural economy, as well as physical health and wellbeing?

 My hon.
 Friend is exactly right.
 Reconnecting with nature and the outdoors is incredibly good for wellbeing.
 We expect and anticipate that the success of rural tourism will continue as we seek to become a more outward-looking nation.

 The Secretary of State is making a very powerful point.
-Does she agree that there are huge opportunities in rural industries in relation to renewable energies, many of which are based in the rural economy, and that we should build on this and sell our technology and our innovation on the world stage, which will help with climate change across the globe as well?
+Does she agree that there are huge opportunities in rural industries in relation to renewable energy, many of which are based in the rural economy, and that we should build on this and sell our technology and our innovation on the world stage, which will help with climate change across the globe as well?

 My hon.
 Friend is quite right.
 The UK is the scene of incredibly successful renewable energy schemes.
 Many offshore wind projects are in fact in Scotland, and they have brought prosperity to some key areas in that nation.